phip1611/unix_exec_piper/README.md

-# unix_exec_piper: A library written in Rust that exec's multiple commands and connects them with pipes.
+# unix_exec_piper: A library written in Rust that execs multiple commands and connects them with pipes.

 ## TL;DR;
 My library basically does the functionality that happens when you type `cat file.txt | grep -i | wc -l`